10 Easy Steps to Building an Interface

 Example 3.
 Configuring B2B Connectivity

-Step Four: Map the Source Data to the Common XML Standard
+Step 4: Map the Source Data to the Common XML Standard

 The eiConsole supports data transformation using a point, click, drag & drop visual interface.
 Clicking the “Source Transform” icon presents you with two powerful eiConsole components to enable the transformation of the data format output from the Source System into the common XML standard format.
 These are the File-to-XML Editor (File Specification Editor) and the Data Mapper.

 The File-to-XML Editor lets you import sample data formats and data from the Source System into the File Spec Editor, where it can be visually edited.
 By clicking “Save,” the incoming interface format is converted to a generic XML format – the first stage in the transformation process.